dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 - 3 methods for CRUD, health-ness, or liveness check
 - 3 methods for bulk operations

+3. **Define the service.** Provide a concrete implementation of the desired service.

 As a first step, protocol buffers tools are used to create the server code for this service.
 After that, the next step is to define concrete implementations for these 9 methods.

 Each component has a service definition for its core functionality.
 For example:

 - **State stores**
   Every pluggable state store **must** provide an implementation for its `StateStore` service interface.
 In addition to this core functionality, some components might also expose functionality under other **optional** services.
 You can add extra functionality by defining the implementation for a `QueriableStateStore` service and a `TransactionalStateStore` service.

 - **Pub/sub**
   Pluggable pub/sub components only have a single core service interface defined ([pubsub.proto]).
 They have no optional service interface.
 - **Bindings**
   Pluggable input and output bindings have a single core service definition on [bindings.proto].

 ### Leveraging multiple building blocks for a component